arangodb/docs/3.4/hot-backup-restore-introduction.md

 - Report success of the operation

-Again under good conditions, a complete hot backup could be obtained from a cluster with many many database servers within a very short time in the range of that of the single server installation.
+Again under good conditions, a complete hot backup could be obtained from a cluster with many database servers within a very short time in the range of that of the single server installation.

 ### Global Transaction Lock